Streaming Architecture, Lakehouse, Data Integration

 Continuous processing treats the stream as an infinite table, applying transformations and aggregations as data flows through the pipeline.
 Rather than batching at fixed intervals, the system processes records as soon as possible while maintaining efficient file sizes through background compaction.

 Apache Flink excels at this pattern, offering true continuous processing with millisecond latency.
-The system handles backpressure gracefully and maintains exactly-once semantics even under failure scenarios.
+The system handles backpressure gracefully (the automatic slowing of data ingestion when downstream processing can't keep up) and maintains exactly-once semantics even under failure scenarios.
+For detailed coverage of backpressure strategies, see Backpressure Handling in Streaming Systems.

 Data Format Considerations